SABS-R3/software-engineering-day1/_episodes/14-object-oriented.md

 alice = Academic('Alice')
 ~~~
 {: .language-python}

+Similar to functions, we begin by using a special keyword, in this case `class`, followed by a name, then a colon to begin a new block.
+Inside this block, we define the data and behaviour that we want the class to provide.

+Almost every class you define will have a `__init__` (pronounced "init" or "dunder-init") **method** which is responsible for

 > ## Data Classes
 > Added in Python 3.7 to automatically generate some of the class structure.